leethomasrh/OCP4-Day2/README.md

 These playbooks help to configure OCP after a cluster has been installed.

+They require the following modules to be installed:
+    urllib3
+    requests
+    requests-oauthlib
+    openshift >= 0.6
+    PyYAML >= 3.11
+    kubernetes-validate

+for example:
+pip3 install openshift urllib3 requests requests-oauthlib pyyaml --user

 The playbooks use the vars.yml and vault.yml files.

 Do not commit an unencrypted vault.yml file to Github.
 The example-vault.yml file